 The HR Guide to Employee Jury Duty Leave

 Whether you view jury duty as an honorable civic duty or an inconvenience, odds are you’ll find a summons in your mailbox at some point.
 But sometimes a “speedy trial” isn’t so speedy.
 If selected as a juror, your obligation could last anywhere from a few days to a few months, which means missing work.
+For employers it is important to establish an employee jury duty leave plan before the situation arrives.

 While jury duty can be an unavoidable headache for employers and HR teams, chances are someone in your organization will have to report for jury duty sooner or later.
 When that happens, you’ll need to know how to handle employee absences and compensation.
 Here’s your guide to employee jury duty leave and creating a company jury duty policy.